15/2/2019 TO 30/04/2019 (dates inclusive)

 2. Notified all neighbours and a Bush Fire Control Officer.

-3. Notified a Department of Environment & Conservation officer if the fire will be within 3km of a Department of Environment & Conservation Reserve.
+3. Notified a Department of Biodiversity, Conservation and Attractions - Parks and Wildlife Service officer if the fire will be within 3km of a Department of Biodiversity, Conservation and Attractions - Parks and Wildlife Service Reserve.

 The following conditions must be complied with when burning is carried out: